DuME – a fast, versatile and easy-to-use Free and Open Source Media Encoder.

 Already Available Features

-- Transcode any audio or video file, from any format supporter by FFmpeg to any other format supported by FFmpeg.
+- Transcode any audio or video file, from any format supported by FFmpeg to any other format supported by FFmpeg.

 - Transcode to and from Image Sequences (PNG, EXR…).

-- Mix Media files (e.g. add sound to an image sequence) – available using custom parameters, work in progress.
+- Mix Media files (e.g. add sound to an image sequence).

-- Render After Effects projects and transcode to any format supported by FFmpeg – work in progress.
+- Easily render After Effects projects and transcode to any format supported by FFmpeg.

 Some of these features are already being developed and are tested with our supports on Patreon.